radareorg/radare2-book/configuration/files.md

 ### System

-radare2 will try to load the /usr/share/radare2/radare2rc file first
+radare2 will first try to load /usr/share/radare2/radare2rc

 ### Your Home